m-labs/artiq/doc/manual/getting_started_mgmt.rst

 Modify the ``run()`` method of the experiment as follows: ::

     def run(self):
-        parabola = self.set_dataset("parabola", [], broadcast=True)
+        self.set_dataset("parabola", np.full(self.count, np.nan), broadcast=True)
-        for i in range(int(self.count)):
+        for i in range(self.count):
-            parabola.append(i*i)
+            self.mutate_dataset("parabola", i, i*i)
             time.sleep(0.5)

-.. note:: You need to import the ``time`` module.
+.. note:: You need to import the ``time`` module, and the ``numpy`` module as ``np``.

 Commit, push and submit the experiment as before.
-While it is running, go to the "Datasets" dock of the GUI and create a new XY plot showing the new result.
+While it is running, go to the "Datasets" dock of the GUI and create a new XY plot showing the new result (you need to edit the applet command line so that it retrieves the ``parabola`` dataset).
 Observe how the points are added one by one to the plot.

-After the experiment has finished executing, the results are written to a HDF5 file that resides in ``~/artiq-master/results/<date>/<time>``.
+After the experiment has finished executing, the results are written to a HDF5 file that resides in ``~/artiq-master/results/<date>/<hour>``.
 Open that file with HDFView or h5dump, and observe the data we just generated as well as the Git commit ID of the experiment (a hexadecimal hash such as ``947acb1f90ae1b8862efb489a9cc29f7d4e0c645`` that represents the data at a particular time in the Git repository).
 The list of Git commit IDs can be found using the ``git log`` command in ``~/artiq-work``.

 .. note:: HDFView and h5dump are third-party tools not supplied with ARTIQ.